attestantio/vouch/docs/configuration.md

 # information logged.
 log-level: Debug

 # beacon-node-address is the address of the beacon node.
-Can be lighthouse, nimbus, prysm or teku
+Can be lighthouse, nimbus, prysm or teku.
 # Overridden by beacon-node-addresses if present.
 beacon-node-address: localhost:4000

 # beacon-node-addresseses is the list of address of the beacon nodes.
-Can be lighthouse, nimbus, prysm or teku
+Can be lighthouse, nimbus, prysm or teku.
 # If multiple addresses are supplied here it makes Vouch resilient in the situation where a beacon
 # node goes offline entirely.
 If this occurs to the currently used node then the next in the list will
 # be used.
 If a beacon node comes back online it is added to the end of the list of potential nodes to